 In the coming months we’ll host an office-warming, listening parties and screenings to support our vision of the episodic documentary The Committee: A Secret History of American Comedy.
 Stay tuned.

-Interested and able parties can now support our work with a tax-deductible donation of cash, stock, or securities via our fiscal sponsor SFFILM.
-Our 2013 Kickstarter funds – which paid for most of our 30 + interviews – have been depleted, so we’re fortunate to have SFFILM as a partner as we begin a new round of fundraising.
+Interested and able parties can now support our work with a tax-deductible donation of cash, stock, or securities via our fiscal sponsor Filmmakers Collaborative San Francisco.
+Our 2013 Kickstarter funds – which paid for most of our 30 + interviews – have been depleted, so we’re fortunate to have Filmmakers Collaborative San Francisco as a fundraising partner.

 Since January we’ve raised more than $10,000 in new funds, including a significant boost from the family of Committee friend and investor Maxwell Myers.
 We are looking to bulk up our production team, as well as our army of patrons.
 Please consider spreading the word about our project.
 We are confident in the demand for The Committee’s story, and we will pitch this project to anyone, anywhere.